harsh1x4/Python-Projects/Hello_Name/Readme.md

-This is a project in which when you will enter your name and it will greet you!!
+This is a project in which you will be greeted as you input your name.
 ______
 ____
 __